heefjones/portfolio_site/README.md

-# portfolioSite

-A site that showcases my projects.
+This site effectively acts as my resume.
-Contact information can be found on the **contact** page.